maoschanz/drawing/CONTRIBUTING.md

 ##### Accelerators

-When words have an underscore in them, it defines a keyboard accelerator working with the <kbd>Alt</kbd> key: for example, if the english-speaking user uses a layout with a menu-bar, pressing <kbd>Alt</kbd>+<kbd>F</kbd> will open the `_File` menu.
+When words have an underscore in them, it defines a keyboard accelerator working with the <kbd>Alt</kbd> key: for example, if an english-speaking user uses a layout with a menu-bar, pressing <kbd>Alt</kbd>+<kbd>F</kbd> will open the `_File` menu.